andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

                                                                         NA's   :239     NA's   :239
 ```

+### Summary of Initial Review
++ Each file consists of 13 columns.
++ Total number of rows across all files is 5,719,877.
++ Missing data primarily occurs in columns:
+    - `start_station_name`
+    - `start_station_id`
+    - `end_station_name`
+    - `end_station_id`
+    - `end_lat`
+    - `end_lng`
++ After consolidation and further exploration, a decision will be made regarding whether to keep or drop missing data, possibly considering options to fill in missing values.

+### Data Consolidation
++ Combining data from 12 individual data frames into a single unified data frame, following the initial review.
++ Removing the 12 individual data frames after consolidation to streamline data management.

 ### Key Tasks
 - [x]  Check the data for errors.
 - [x]  Choose your tools.